Jxmes-Li/Jxmes-Li/README.md

 ## 💫 About Me:

-- 📖 Experienced in finance, found my love for engineering
+- 📖 Passionate engineer with experience in finance

 - 🏆 Love chess, lifting, and video games